SkrFractals/Comparser/README.md

 do : _\<expressionArgument\>_
 Takes all the string-type elements in the evaluated vector from the expression, and puts them in from the program counter to be parsed like the following commands.
 Basically dynamically inserts dynamically generated code, as long as the syntax is valid.
+It can trigger a stack overflow if it unpacks too many strings recursively.

 If:
 ? _\<expressionCondition\>_ { _\<commands\>_ }